Neurodivergent Supervision in Melbourne

 Develop a sustainable practice to feel good in your work, and protect against counsellor burnout AND neurodivergent burnout

-Skip the small talk and dig into the conversations you want to have about your work, without judgement (and probably with enthusiasm)
+Skip the small talk and dig into the conversations you want to have about your work, without judgment (and probably with enthusiasm)

 Shift the narrative from pathologising to affirming, exploring ways to support autonomy, creativity, and self-trust.